-Single-Use plastic levies place taxes on plastic bags, bottles and food packaging to deter their use.
+Single-use plastic levies place taxes on items like plastic bags, bottles and food packaging to deter their use.

 TARGET USERS: Individuals, Businesses, Government

 KEY CONSIDERATIONS: Price modulation that adjusts cost modelling by businesses or consumers seek to shift usage patterns.

 Single-use plastic products (SUPs) are used once, or for a short period of time, before being thrown away.
 Plates, cutlery, cups, lids, straws, and containers are a major contributor to street litter, ocean pollution, marine and other wildlife harm and greenhouse gas emissions.
 Because the environmental costs of these products are largely hidden to the business operator and consumer, little attention is paid to the quantity of packaging consumed and quickly thrown away.

 Single-use plastic levies on businesses and consumers support the move toward a circular economy by creating a level playing field in which single-use plastic (SUP) externalities are accounted for, making reuse the economically preferable option.
 The application of taxes to single-use plastic items can help to increase the price of such items, and therefore drive demand away from such items and result in substitution.
 Taxes on SUP items, and fiscal incentives on their reusable alternatives, make a significant difference to vendors and customers.
 Combined, they can drive innovation and behavior change toward reusables.
 For example, the plastic bag ban in Antigua and Barbuda has led to the introduction of further measures to forbid the import of food plastic containers and the use of plastic utensils.

 Placing a tax or levy on SUPs can quickly direct businesses to seek alternatives.
 A levy (visible on payment) on single-use coffee cups, for example, will create a demand for reusable ones, an approach proven successful for single-use plastic bags.